 How quickly can you deploy after a disaster happens and for how long?

 Field Ready maintains the ability to deploy experienced staff in as little as 72 hours following a rapid-onset disaster.
 We maintain an emergency roster of trained, passionate relief workers to do so.
 Our approach is equally applied in situations with low levels of development (e.g. poor and/or remote areas especially in developing countries) and situations of protracted displacement such as long-term refugee settlements.
 More about this approach is detailed throughout this website (look for more detailed documents here and here).

 Don’t you still need a supply chain?

 Every relief and assistance project requires logistics.
 Traditional logistical chains are expensive and time-consuming.
 A whole host of procedures, staff and other resources are needed to meet the most basic logistical needs.
 With Field Ready, one simple order results in cost-efficient and timely delivery of the exact items needed.
 In some cases, it's possible to cut procurement costs by as much as 50% or even more!
 With our approach, corrections and replacement orders are just as proficient.

 What about local markets?

 Field Ready's approach is specifically designed to work in areas where local markets have yet to meet the needs found.
 Where conditions are improved, Field Ready focuses on items that aren't readily available on the local market and training others in areas such as design and manufacturing.

-How do you balance issues like gender and protection?
+How do you balance issues such as gender and protection?